TomerFi/alexa_skill_ask_my_pc/README.md

 The skill interface is configured for and Https Endpoint,<br/>
 So, if you don't want to update the skill interface with the new ip address of your modem every time your isp changes it,<br/>
-Then I would recommend using a dynamic dns service in the sorts of NO-IP and use the updates app to update your modem address in the NO-IP servers.
+Then I would recommend using a dynamic dns service in the sorts of NOIP and use the updates app to update your modem address in the NO-IP servers.

 The skill's invocation word is Computer, but you can use whatever invocation word or phrase you want,<br/>
 Just remember that it's supposed to intuitive and that alexa needs to understand you.